 One of the most important aspects of all dance, including hip-hop, is choreography.
 Choreography is the art of creating a dance routine by grouping together and organizing different dance moves into sequences and patterns that can be done to a specific song, beat, or melody.
-Without choreography, planned and synchronized dance routines would be impossible.

 Dancers who practice the art of choreography are called choreographers.
 Choreographers are considered the innovators of dance.
 They can create dance routines for any number of people.
 Sometimes the choreography they create is just for themselves, and sometimes it can be for large groups of people to perform.

 When grouping together different dance moves, choreographers always try to do so in a way that enhances the beauty of the dance.
 However, the emotion and feeling they are trying to convey through the dance may change dependent on the specific song or occasion.
-Different choreographers will also use different styles to create their dances.
+Different choreographers can also incorporate different styles to create their dances.
 While any dancer can learn to be a choreographer, it takes time, creativity, and a lot of observation to become good at this art.
 The best choreographers typically follow these three steps.

 Developing Dance Phrases

 Phrases in dance are used similarly to how they would be used in writing.
 Different dance phrases are placed together and organized to create an entire dance that conveys a certain idea, like a sentence.
 Typically, each dance phrase includes a short pause, or a powerful body move that distinguishes it from the other phrases within the dance.
 The complexity of the dance phrase is determined by the moves that it is made up of.
+Sometimes these phrases are repeated throughout a piece for emphasis or shock value.